chrisco23/21deltaengineers.com/wp-content/plugins/webp-converter-for-media/readme.txt

 It is a solution for advanced users.
 If you would like to integrate with another plugin, it's best to contact the author of that plugin and give him information about the actions available in our plugin.
 This will help you find a solution faster.

-You can automatically run the option to regenerate all new images.
-This is useful when you use external plugins that generate images themselves.
-To do this, use the following code:

-`do_action( 'webpc_regenerate_all', $paths );`

-Below is an example of how to use this action to automatically regenerate images after changing the theme:

-`add_action('init', function() {
-	do_action( 'webpc_regenerate_all' );
-});`

-To manually start converting selected files, you can use the action to which you will pass an array with a list of paths *(they must be absolute server paths)*:
+You can manually run converting selected files, you can use the action to which you will pass an array with a list of paths *(they must be absolute server paths)*:

 `do_action( 'webpc_convert_paths', $paths );`